Higher Tate traces of Chow motives: Introduction

 \section{Introduction}

 Chow motives provide a powerful tool to study the geometry of varieties without rational points, including projective homogeneous varieties, such as quadrics and Severi-Brauer varieties.
 In this article we introduce a new family of motivic invariants, the Tate traces, which measures the isotropy level of motives.
-More precisely, the Tate Trace of a motive is a pure Tate direct summand of maximal rank.
-Through the Tate traces, we obtain a complete classification for the motives of projectives homogeneous varieties for $p$-inner semisimple algebraic groups, with coefficients in a finite local ring with residue characteristic $p$.
+More precisely, the Tate trace of a motive is a pure Tate direct summand of maximal rank.

+The classification of projective homogeneous varieties up to motivic isomorphism is a long-standing problem, opened more than 30 years ago with the classification over separably closed fields, involving Poincaré polynomials \cite{Kock}.
+In this work, through the Tate traces, we obtain the classification over an arbitrary field for the motives with coefficients in $\mz/p\mz$ of projective homogeneous varieties associated to $p$-inner semi-simple algebraic groups, see Theorem~\ref{main.thm}.
+For arbitrary semi-simple groups, the statement is not valid anymore, as explained in Remark~\ref{outer.rem}.

 The theory of motives of projective homogeneous varieties was brought to the forefront of modern algebra in the nineties, with Voevodsky's proof of Milnor's conjecture \cite{voe} which relied on the Rost motive.
-This inspired an extensive study of the motives of projective quadrics by Vishik, Karpenko, Merkurjev and others, leading to numerous breakthroughs for classical problems of the algebraic theory of quadratic forms \cite{K-Hoff,Kar-Mer1,vish-lens,vish-uinv}.
+This inspired an extensive study of the motives of projective quadrics and projective homogeneous varieties by Vishik, Karpenko, Merkurjev and others, leading notably to numerous breakthroughs for classical problems in the algebraic theory of quadratic forms \cite{K-Hoff,Kar-Mer1,vish-lens,vish-uinv}.
 Among these results is the classification of motives of projective quadrics \cite[Thm.
 4.18]{vish-lens} (see \cite[Thm.
 93.1]{EKM} for the result in arbitrary characteristic).

 \begin{thm}[Vishik's criterion]Let $Q$ and $Q'$ be smooth projective quadrics, given by quadratic forms $q$ and $q'$ of the same dimension over a field $F$.

-The motives of $Q$ and $Q'$ (with coefficients in $\mz$ or $\mz/2\mz$) are isomorphic if and only if for all field extensions $E/F$, the Witt indexes of $q_E$ and $q'_E$ are equal. \end{thm}
+The motives of $Q$ and $Q'$ (with coefficients in $\mz$ or $\mz/2\mz$) are isomorphic if and only if for all field extensions $L/F$, the Witt indexes of $q_L$ and $q'_L$ are equal. \end{thm}